SaranyaSagi/scheduler/README.md

 - ✅ Deletions have confirm option
 - ✅ Saving and deleting transitions included.
 - ✅ Built in jest, storybook and cypresss cover unit, componenet and end2end testing respectively.
+- ✅ Web sockets implementation allowing real time updates when appointments are added, edited or deleted.

 ## Final Product